developer-zebra/developer-zebra-site/src/ekd/1-2/guide/usage/index.md

 10. **Click "Save Project" to create a project file for deployment**.

 -----

-## General Usage Notes

-* **The Enterprise Keyboard Designer <u>must be used only in full screen mode**</u>.
-Resizing the Enterprise Keyboard Designer application window after starting a Project can result in unpredictable behavior.
-* **To display EKD layouts on a device, Enterprise Keyboard must be installed on that device** and set as the default input source.
-* Switching to a scanner layout **OTHER than the standard EKB scanner layout** using the "Switch-Scan" Press Action can cause unpredictable behavior.
-* **The order of layout names shown in the EKD layout menu can vary** from the list shown in the "Languages and Input" Settings panel on the device.
-* Deployed layouts sometimes look slightly different than their appearance in the device simulator.
-* **Do NOT deploy empty key layouts**; they can cause Enterprise Keyboard to behave unpredictably.

 <!-- 10/21/19- removed per eng.
 * **The number of allowable characters in a button label field is dependent on width of the key**.
 To avoid automatic key resizing, button label should not exceed available width.